typ-AhmedSleem/HandTalk-AI/README.md

 # HandTalk-AI

-### AI lab that trains, validates and deploy our AI models that runs HandTalk app
+### AI lab that trains, validates and deploy our AI models that runs HandTalk software